SoumyaShahh/Healthcare-Analysis/README.md

 ## 📌 Project Overview

-This project was developed as part of MIS 587 and focuses on analyzing a comprehensive **healthcare dataset** through the lens of business intelligence.
+This project was developed as part of an academic course and focuses on analyzing a comprehensive **healthcare dataset** through the lens of business intelligence.
 We designed a **star schema-based data warehouse**, implemented ETL pipelines, and performed data analysis and visual exploration using Power BI and SQL Server to uncover insights into hospital operations, patient demographics, treatment outcomes, and financial performance.

 ---

 ## 🧩 Key Components

-### 1. Data Warehouse Design
+### 1. Data Warehouse Design using **Microsoft Visio**
 - **Star Schema** model
   - 🧮 **Fact Table**: `HospitalEncounterFact`
   - 🧩 **Dimension Tables**: `Patient`, `Hospital`, `Insurance Provider`